 Failing to make an adjustment in your customer experience could cause them to drop your product or service for ones they believe with help them meet their business goals more efficiently.

-A lot of companies reach out to CSM Practice in order to fight churn rate, increase adoption, or improve advocacy.
+A lot of companies reach out to CSM Practice to fight the churn rate, increase adoption, or improve advocacy.
 They want to see who’s leaving and understand why, as well as track how new customer engagement is progressing.
 And it’s about more than just seeing who is coming and going.
 What are they saying about your product or service and brand?

 Any company can benefit from taking care of the customer experience.
-But the extra effort is seeing what people say while they’re customers and when they choose to leave.
+But the extra effort is seeing what people say while their customers and when they choose to leave.

 Who is singing your praises?
 What are detractors saying?

 This is more about brand protection; it’s about pursuing an additional service so that others speak precisely about business outcomes.
 Your anticipated benefit from better advocacy is in the form of higher growth and better margins.
 When we think about customer success and why companies should invest in customer success, there are really four goals that you want to design your whole customer success program around.